flash62au/WiTcontroller/README.md

 *WiTcontroller* is a contraction of 'WiThrottle Controller' as it uses the WiThrottle Protocol for communications with the server.
 I pronounce it as 'Wit Controller', but you can pronounce it however you like.

-**Note:**
+**Notes:**

-  'WiThrottle' is a trademark owned by Brett Hoffman.
+* 'WiThrottle' is a trademark owned by Brett Hoffman.
 It is also an iOS app  developed by Brett Hoffman.

-  The 'WiThrottle protocol' is a communications protocol developed by Brett Hoffman.
-It is used by WitController, JMRI, Engine Driver, the WiThrottle app and a number of other apps and DCC Command Stations.
+* The 'WiThrottle protocol' is a communications protocol developed by Brett Hoffman.
+It is used by **WiTcontroller**, JMRI, Engine Driver, the WiThrottle app and a number of other apps and DCC Command Stations.
 References in this document to a 'WiThrottle Server', refer to any server that can communicate using the 'WiThrottle protocol'.

 ---